MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 : Unit
 ...
 ```
-As a special case of minimizing surprise, some functions and operations mimic the behavior of the built-in functors `Adjoint` and `Controlled`.
+Some functions and operations mimic the behavior of the built-in functors `Adjoint` and `Controlled`.
 For instance, `ControlledOnInt<'T>` has type `(Int, ('T => Unit is Adj + Ctl)) => ((Qubit[], 'T) => Unit is Adj + Ctl)`, such that `ControlledOnInt<Qubit[]>(5, _)` acts like the `Controlled` functor, but on the condition that the control register represents the state $\ket{5} = \ket{101}$.
-Thus, a developer expects that the inputs to `ControlledOnInt` place the callable being transformed last, and that the resulting operation takes as its input `(Qubit[], 'T)` --- the same order as followed by the output of the `Controlled` functor.
+Developers expect that input to `ControlledOnInt` places the callable that is being transformed, last in the queue.
+They also assume that the resulting operation accepts `(Qubit[], 'T)` as its input--- the same order as followed by the output of the `Controlled` functor.

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

-- Use input orderings consistent with the use of partial application.
+- Order your inputs consistent with use of partial application.
-- Use input orderings consistent with built-in functors.
+- Order your inputs consistent with built-in functors.
 - Place all classical inputs before any quantum inputs.

 # [Examples](#tab/examples)